 Neck exercises can be fairly simple and to be effective you do not need complex equipment.
 My recommendation is to start with simple exercises.
 Often isometric exercises are a good place to start.

 An isometric movement involves resisting a force without actual physical movements, like pressing your head against your hand. (i.e. immovable force meets immovable force).
 Once you are comfortable with simpler exercises, you can work your way up to exercises that are harder or add more resistance.

-(the picture on the left shows an Isometric side bend exercise.
+(the picture on the right shows an Isometric side bend exercise.
 Source: physiotec.ca)

 How strong am I?

 If you want to know whether you have weak neck muscles, or whether your exercises are working, your OTC therapist can objectively measure your neck strength using a force dynamometer.
 This type of strength assessment can help to determine your strength and monitor progress during your exercise program.

 For more information about concussion prevention and rehabilitation contact us at (416) 925-4687 or email me directly at Tsipos@OrthoPhysio.com .
 To learn more about concussion and exercise, please visit Parachute Canada for the latest research and recommended protocols for safe return to activities.